ReneMalingre/Etrade-Engine/README.md

 ### Seeding the database

-To seed the database, run the following command in the terminal from the root directory of the application:
+To create the tables and relationships and to seed the database, run the following command in the terminal from the root directory of the application:

 ```bash
 npm run seed